 With owning a co-op comes maintenance fees that you’ll pay every month on top of your mortgage.
 These fees cover taxes, staff salaries, and general upkeep of the building.
 If you choose a condo, you’ll pay both standard common charges and taxes in addition to your monthly note.

 Whether you rent or own, although not mandatory, tipping doorman, supers, porters, and the like, is customary and expected.
 If you reside in a big building with a substantial staff, these annual tips can run hundreds of dollars, if not more.
-It’s best to budget for end-of-year tipping at the start of each year, so you don’t have to come up with a large amount of cash at Christmas, which is a costly season on its own.
+It’s best to budget for end-of-year tipping at the start of each year, so you do not have to come up with a large amount of cash at Christmas, which is a costly season on its own.